-- You may wear special clothing necessary for a school-sponsored activity, as Α. permitted by the principal. - В. The Superintendent, in consultation with the principal, may waive the school dress code policy on a case-by-case basis for reasons such as, but not limited to, medical necessity or sincerely held-religious belief. - C. Shoes must be safe and appropriate.
-You may not wear bedroom slippers or shoes with wheels. - D. Outer Garments: You may wear coats, jackets, sweatshirts, sweaters, or other appropriate outer garments when necessary due to weather conditions or for other legitimate reasons.
+- A. You may wear special clothing necessary for a school-sponsored activity, as permitted by the principal. - B The Superintendent, in consultation with the principal, may waive the school dress code policy on a case-by-case basis for reasons such as, but not limited to, medical necessity or sincerely held-religious belief. - C. Shoes must be safe and appropriate.
+You may not wear bedroom slippers or shoes with wheels.
+You must wear shoes that are closed-toe and closed-heel and/or athletic shoes; you may not wear platforms, sandals, flip flops, crocs or jellies. - D. Outer Garments: You may wear coats, jackets, sweatshirts, sweaters, or other appropriate outer garments when necessary due to weather conditions or for other legitimate reasons.
 The outer garments must be of the appropriate size for you and shall not be overly baggy or violate any other provisions of the dress code. - E. You may wear a face mask for health and safety reasons related to COVID-19, provided the face mask otherwise complies with the provisions of the District's dress code policy.
 The face mask must be worn appropriately, covering the nose and mouth area.
-You may not wear a face mask which covers your entire face (i.e., Halloween mask, hooded face mask, etc.); however a clear face shield shall be allowed. - F. You may wear sunglasses, hats, or other sun-protective wear while outdoors during school hours. - The Superintendent may, with a recommendation by the School Advisory Council G. (SAC) and the Principal, approve a uniform policy for a school.
+You may not wear a face mask which covers your entire face (i.e., Halloween mask, hooded face mask, etc.); however a clear face shield shall be allowed. - F. You may wear sunglasses, hats, or other sun-protective wear while outdoors during school hours. - G. The Superintendent may, with a recommendation by the School Advisory Council (SAC) and the Principal, approve a uniform policy for a school.